Vend is suitable for retailers of all sizes. Inventory features are comprehensive and POS functions familiar to all shop workers.

 In other words, the analytics cover the most important things retailers are interested in.
 If more is needed, you can integrate Vend with Xero.
 End-of-day reports are created seamlessly upon closing the till through the app.
 Reports can be exported to Excel and printed as needed.

 Dashboard analytics as seen in Vend for iPad.

 Vend’s customer support is available round the clock, all year around, either through email or telephone helpline.
 They also have a comprehensive help section online (accessible in the app and in-browser) with articles and tutorials, and they offer webinars, courses and more.
 Suffice to say, they’ve put a lot of resources into customer support, so it’s not surprising they have won awards for this.

 As a downside, you’ll only get customised onboarding with the Enterprise plan, although the usability of the software is arguably easy enough for you not to need special support getting started.
 Card processing support is handled through the processor and card machine provider you’ve chosen.

 Is Vend the best choice for retailers?
 It’s certainly up there among the more comprehensive, modern EPOS systems.
 Some businesses may find the subscription cost high, especially with multiple iPads or computers, or if you decide to pay per month.
-The commitment is one year minimum, so definitely make use of the free trial – for peace of mind at least.

-In terms of features, the Lite plan has some limitations around reporting, gift cards, promotions, among other things, so the more expensive Pro plan is better for advanced features.
+In terms of features, the Lite plan has some limitations around reporting, gift cards, promotions among other things, so the more expensive Pro plan is better for advanced features.

 But overall, Vend is well worth a top spot on your retail EPOS shortlist.
 They certainly don’t hide the fact that many big-name retailers use it!